BCcampus/pressbooks-openstax-import/readme.txt

 **Development Sprint**

-The inspiration for this plugin came from wanting to improve our own process for bringing in OpenStax Textbooks;
+The inspiration for this plugin came from wanting to improve our own process for bringing in OpenStax Textbooks.
-a laborious affair.
 In the fall of 2016 a Development Sprint was held in Houston at Rice University.
 One of the goals of the sprint was to be able to find a programmatic solution to the problem of converting equations during the import process.
 The XSL files by Vasil Yaroshevich are the key component used to convert equations to something that can be rendered in Pressbooks.
-While I was only able to attend the sprint for a couple days remotely, would like to acknowledge the work that other people did at that sprint.

 == Installation ==